 Please take these recommendations as a starting point for a more personal and in-depth study focused on your individual travel needs.
 Here are a few selections worth consideration as you begin your research.

 British Airways offers travel options around the world that few others can match.
-The current offer is up to 100,000 avios (miles).
-You start with 50,000 for signing up and charging at least $1,000 on the card within the first three months.
-If you reach $10,000 in charges with the card within 12 months, another 25,000 avios are awarded; you'll receive 50,000 avios if you spend at least $20,000 with the card in the first year.
+The current offer is up to 50,000 avios (BA's frequent flyer miles) for signing up and charging at least $2,000 on the card within the first three months.
+Every calendar year you make $30,000 in purchases on your British Airways Visa Signature card, you will earn a Travel Together Ticket good for two years.

 Reward partners such as American Airlines and Alaska Airlines combine with British Airways to offer about 600 destinations to which you can fly.
 You'll get 2.5 miles for every dollar spent with British Airways, and 1.25 miles for every other dollar spent.
 Chase Bank USA is the issuing company.
 There is a 15.24 percent variable APR for unpaid balances.

 The good news: A large choice of domestic and international flights, and an offer of a second, free companion ticket when you pay full price for the first fare.
 The card is equipped with a microchip for better security and more convenient use in Europe.
-The bad news: The high annual fee of $95, and only U.S. residents are eligible.
+The bad news: The high annual fee of $95.

 This card, for those who fly mostly within U.S. borders, is set up a little differently from most: Receive one point for every eligible dollar you spend, including gas, groceries, and household bills.
 One-way award flights start at 5,000 points and round trip award flights start at 10,000 points.
 The variable APR for purchases is 15.24 percent.
 You'll receive 20,000 TrueBlue points after spending $1,000 in the first 3 months of card membership.
 There is an annual fee of $40, but it is waived for the first year.

-The good news: Relatively short path to the first free ticket; lower annual fee than many other airline cards.
+The good news: Relatively short path to the first free ticket; lower annual fee than many other airline cards and no blackout dates from JetBlue for redemptions.
 The bad news: JetBlue only flies in the U.S., Caribbean and Bermuda.
 Other cards allow for more destination options.

 Holders of the card may check their first bag for free on every Delta flight, a nice perk in this age of ever-increasing baggage fees.
+You save up to $50 on a round-trip Delta flight.
 The annual fee is waived the first year, and $40 thereafter if you have a qualifying American Express Consumer Charge Card.
 If not, the annual fee is a rather steep $95.
-The APR for purchases is variable, between 15.24-19.24 percent.
+The APR for purchases is variable, between 15.24-19.24 percent, based on your credit score.

 The good news: SkyMiles are also accepted on 13 international carriers, including Air France, Air Jamaica and Singapore Airlines.
 Delta now awards 2,500 bonus miles when you make $10,000 in eligible purchases in a calendar year.
 You also get the first checked bag at no charge on any Delta flight.
 The bad news: The annual fee that can hit $95.